timkersch/deep-diffusion/README.md

 Author: Tim Kerschbaumer (2017-08-31)

 ## General
-Please set the Theano flags before executing the scripts
+Please set the Theano flags environment parameters before executing scripts

 floatX should be 'float32' and device should be either 'gpu' or 'cpu'